-Before we get started, let me address a few common concerns:
+Before we get started, let me address a few common chocolatey concerns:

-- Wondering why you would want to make your own chocolate syrup?
-There are so many answers: It’s delicious, you’re in control of the ingredients, it’s less expensive and, once you see how easy it is, the question will be why would you want to buy it at the store.
-(There’s also the matter of having a chocolate craving hit when it’s 9:30 p.m. and you’re already in your jammies.)
+Wondering why you would want to make your own chocolate syrup?
+There are so many answers: It’s delicious, you’re in control of the ingredients, it’s less expensive, and sometimes it’s easier to make your own than make yet another supermarket run.
+(There’s also the matter of having a chocolate craving hit when it’s 9:30 p.m. and you’re already in your jammies).

 Sugar (2 cups)